Week of May 23rd, 2016

-By the middle of May, we will have received our yearling cattle from their winter pasture in California.
-Currently, we have about 1500 head of spayed heifers on pasture in central California.
-Before trucking them here we will sort and sell off the heavier end.
+By the middle of May, we will have received our yearling cattle from their winter pasture.
+Typically, we have about 1500 head of spayed heifers on pasture in central California.
+The cattle will be trucked here when we have grass to support them, usually mid-May.

-In the springtime when the cattle arrive from California they get “worked”, which means they are: vaccinated, fly tagged, wormed, some are branded and various other procedures tailored to the individual needs of each animal.
+In the springtime when the cattle arrive we work them, which means they are: vaccinated, fly tagged, wormed, some are branded and various other procedures tailored to the individual needs of each animal.

 After the cattle arrive and are worked, they are trailed from the corrals to the mesa.
 This process is repeated several times as the receiving and working of cattle occurs over several days.